MarcelBostelaar/FederatedArchive/devnotes.md

 - [x] Automatically add scheduled rechecking of remotes if it doesnt exist in the job queue
 - [x] Test if you can individually request an unfinished revision
 - [x] Remove transition metadata code
-- [ ] Prevent adding 2 is this sites
+- [x] Prevent adding 2 is this sites
+- [ ] Simplify jobify by getting callsign automatically

 ## Not MVP